kotcharatp/MusicApp-1/README.md

 - if the graph is too complex, you can choose the degree of gaussian smoothen of your choice
 - one you are pleasured, please press the *"Export"* button
 - please go into *www-source* and open *index.html* for the visualizer
+-

+#### How to use *index.html*
+-  Type the trace back value in the textbook
+-  Click start button to play music
+-  If user want to a input a new trace back value, the use needs to refresh the page before inputting the new trace value

 Thank You for
 https://github.com/MTG/sms-tools